 On November 29th, I watched the proceedings live, waiting to hear what was to be said about the acknowledged link between SSRI antidepressants and suicide.

 The witness who dealt with this subject turned out to be a man who introduced himself as: “Carmine Pariante.
 I am a professor of biological psychiatry at the Institute of Psychiatry, King’s College London, and a consultant psychiatrist at the Maudsley Hospital.”

 After all, King’s College sometimes appears to be the academic wing of Pharma.
 Within the past year, it even invited Erik Nordkamp (left), the managing director of Pfizer UK, on to its board of directors.

-It has also employed the likes of Professor Allan Young, whose opinions convinced nobody when I heard him speak in Parliament earlier this year, and Professor David Taylor, who once told a jury at a murder trial that Sertraline was so safe that pilots were allowed to fly planes while taking it.
+It has also employed the likes of Professor Allan Young, whose opinions convinced nobody when I heard him speak in Parliament earlier this year, and Professor David Taylor, who once misled a jury at a murder trial, telling them that Sertraline was so safe that pilots were allowed to fly planes while taking it.
 Both of these professors have financial links to a number of pharmaceutical companies.

 It was, then, no surprise to find that Professor Pariante (right) has been funded by Johnson & Johnson (who make the anti-psychotic drug Risperdal), as well as by the manufacturers of the SSRIs Seroxat (GSK), Sertraline (Pfizer) and Citalopram (Lundbeck).

 One of the professor’s more extraordinary assertions was that: “Usually an increase in the prescription of antidepressants is mirrored by a reduction in suicide, and, more worryingly, as it has been shown in the last few years, a decrease in the prescription of antidepressants, especially in children and adolescents following the concerns that you are mentioning, is actually mirrored by an increase in the suicide rate.”